 We are the regulator for the social service workforce in Scotland.

-Our work means the people of Scotland can count on social services being provided by a trusted, skilled and confident workforce.
+Our work means the people of Scotland can count on social work, social care and early years services being provided by a trusted, skilled and confident workforce.

 The Codes of Practice for Social Service Workers and Employers (the Codes) set out the behaviours and values expected of social service workers and their employers.